ashokram004/quickchat/README.md

 ## Features
 - 🔐 **Secure Authentication with JWT**
-    Robust user authentication with JSON Web Tokens (JWT), ensuring secure, stateless sessions for all users.
+    Robust user authentication with JSON Web Tokens (JWT) and encrypted passwords, ensuring secure, stateless sessions for all users.

 - 💬 **Real-Time Messaging with WebSockets**
     Instant, bidirectional messaging using WebSockets for seamless real-time communication between users.